Punaycelso/Celpu/README.md

 <html>
 <head>
 <b>The making of a word document</b>
-<p>Is a code that change the text in
+<p>Is a code that
+<sub>change</sub> the text in
 to the Line of a word document or a different format of the code
 <sub>html</sub>
 </p>
 <sup>html</sup>